cstobey/vclods/README.md

 Based on the file extension list, different operations can be assigned.
 If the extension is `.sh`, then it is sourced as a ksh script.
 If the extension is `.sql` then it is passed as sql to the primary sql connection.
 Extensions are recursively applied, so `.dst.sql` will run SQL on the primary database connection, then pipe the output into the secondary database connection, effectively making it a metasql script.
 Some extensions recurse further, letting you specify what amounts to subscripts within their context, for example, `.diff-f+dst.sql` will run a `.sql` script and diff the output to the contents of the `f` file piped through the `.dst` extension.
 [Here is a list of all the .extension Operations](/docs/Operation.md).

 ### Destination - The Logging system
-Log output (anything in stdout at pipe's end) can go to the following locations:
+Log output (anything in stdout at the pipe's end) can go to the following locations:
 Control | Where | Description
 --------|-------|------------
 Always | log files | in $LOG_BASE_DIR and $VCLOD_ERR_DIR
-Always | syslog | This can be pulled in by systems like graylog and datadog Conditional | stdout | if you are manually running the script in a terminal Conditional | email | stderr goes to the `$OPERATIONS_EMAIL` email for alerting Optional | Slack | stderr goes to slack when configured for alerting Optional | SQL database | Use the provided DDL (pp_log2sql_table.sql) to setup the tables, then configure the LOG_DB_ connection to store all logs for relational querying
+Always | syslog | This can be pulled in by systems like graylog and datadog Conditional | stdout | if you are manually running the script in a terminal Conditional | email | stderr goes to the `$OPERATIONS_EMAIL` email for alerting Optional | Slack | stderr goes to Slack when configured for alerting Optional | SQL database | Use the provided DDL (pp_log2sql_table.sql) to setup the tables, then configure the LOG_DB_ connection to store all logs for relational querying
 Optional | post process script | As defined in $LOG_POST_PROCESS

 ## Examples
-### Pseudocode Examples: Note `.` is shorthand for `|` so VCLODScript names are self descriptive
+### Pseudocode Examples: Note `.` is shorthand for `|`, so VCLODScript names are self-descriptive
 * For more examples, look in this repo's test directory.
-Output is compared to `test/expected`
+Output is compared to `test/expected_*`
 * script.sh: run a script in directory context (VCLODs handles Timing, Configuration, Locking, Logging, ...)
 * script.sql.sh: script.sh except it spits out SQL to avoid connection call
 * script.sh.sql: a query generates a shell script (usually curl)